A message lands in the analyst’s chat: “Can you pull the new FTS numbers?”

 Where AI makes it worse

-Every existing data-quality problem is therefore also an AI problem.
-An organisation that already distrusts a meaningful slice of its own data does not see that distrust resolved by AI.
-The system presents the same flawed inputs with more polish.
+So every existing data problem becomes an AI problem too.
+An organisation that already distrusts a meaningful slice of its own data does not see that distrust dissolved by a model.
+It sees the same flawed inputs returned, now dressed up as fact.

 The thread